dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

 - the section on P450 needs to be towards the end of the article
   - so that there's plenty of space to overview everything

+- sometimes

-### Changes in Cytochrome 450 from long term drug usage
+### Changes in Cytochrome P450 from long term drug usage

 - long term usage of drugs which inhibit and especially those that induce metabolism by Cytochrome P450 enzymes should generally